scottalanturner/cc_analyzer/instructions.md

 - Answer the user's questions with Claude
 - Print the results to the console
 - Use object-oriented programming to create the classes

+# TODO 4.
+Store results in database
+- Store merchant info
+- Storing every analysis will not be scalable, nor will it be useful.
+We need to store the analysis a document that can be emailed to the user.

 #TODO 5.
 Provide insights